This skillet honey garlic chicken thighs recipe is the perfect weeknight meal and so simple to make!

 Note: It's important to choose your honey carefully.
 Many honey products out there don't contain the purest forms of honey and may include added ingredients, like high fructose syrup.
 This article from NDTV Food is pretty informative: How to Check if Your Honey is Pure or Adulterated.

-Step 2: Cook the chicken.
-Next, we cooked the chicken for several minutes on both sides until it was nice and brown (and cooked through).
+Step 2: Cook the chicken for several minutes on both sides until nice and brown (and cooked through).

 Step 3: Add the sauce.
-After combining sauce ingredients, we simply added our honey garlic sauce to the pan of chicken and cooked it down.
+Mix together honey garlic sauce ingredients, add to pan, cover and cook sauce down.

 Step 4: Garnish!
-And finally, we topped our honey garlic chicken thighs with a pinch of sesame seeds and fresh parsley.
+Top honey garlic chicken thighs with a pinch of sesame seeds and fresh parsley.

 🥄 Kids Steps: Let kids help out by measuring out seasoning and sauce ingredients.
 You can also show kids how to use a splatter guard while the chicken cooks.